apache/openwhisk-deploy-kube/kubernetes/couchdb/README.md

 kubectl apply -f couchdb.yml
 ```

+If the persistent volume mounted as /opt/couchdb/data in the
+pod already has been initialized with an OpenWhisk CouchDB
+database, then the pod will simply use it.
+If an initialized
+database is not found, then the pod will go through the
-This pod goes through the process of pulling the OpenWhisk
-repo and running through some of the ansible playbooks for
+process of pulling the OpenWhisk git repo and running some of the
-configuring CouchDB.
+ansible playbooks for configuring CouchDB.

 **NOTE** the pod will say running as soon as the start command runs,
 but that does not mean that CouchDB is really running and ready to
 use.
+If a new database actually needs to be created and initialized,
-It typically takes about a minute until setup has completed and
+it typically takes about a minute until setup has completed and
 the database is actually usable.
 Examine the pods logs with

 ```